RafalKucharskiPK/rafalkucharskipk.github.io/_pages/COeXISTENCE.md

 ### Vacancies

-Our team is happily full at the moment, yet we are always happy to collaborate.

-Nonetheless, we welcome Master Students, Visiting Professors (funded short term visits) or prospective PhD students in this project's ecosystem.

-Feel free to reach us out to understand more about opportunities at **coexistence@uj.edu.pl**
+We are always collaborators hungry, free to reach us out to understand more about opportunities at **coexistence@uj.edu.pl**

 ----